dcos/dcos-docs/1.10/deploying-services/service-endpoints.md

 # Discovering endpoints
 You can find a service's endpoints, if available, from the DC/OS GUI.
 Click **Services**, then the name of your service.
 Click the **Endpoints** tab.

-## Discovering endpoints for certified DC/OS Services
+## Discovering endpoints for certified DC/OS services
 The following services also offer CLI commands and an API to discover endpoints: Cassandra, Confluent Kafka, DSE, Elastic, and HDFS.

 - CLI: